syncfusion-content/wpf-docs/wpf/Classic/TreeView/Styles.md

 ---
 layout: post
-title: Styles in WPF Wizard Control control | Syncfusion
+title: Styles in WPF TreeViewAdv Control | Syncfusion
-description: Learn here all about Styles support in Syncfusion WPF TreeViewAdv (Classic) control and more.
+description: Learn here all about Styles support in Syncfusion WPF TreeViewAdv (Classic) control, its elements and more details.
 platform: wpf
 control: TreeViewAdv
 documentation: ug